tzubertowski/FrogUI/INSTALLATION.md

 ## 1. Prerequisites

-- A Datafrog SF2000 or GB300 handheld
+- A Datafrog SF2000 or GB300 handheld with stock operating system (or multicore, as it will be overridden)
 - An SD card reader (via phone or PC) to transfer files to the SD card
 - If you're using a **GB300**, make sure you're on **GB300 v2**.
 See [Updating GB300 to v2 software version](#5-updating-gb300-to-v2-software-version)